 Trust A Leader Who Can Lead (Part I)

 In ballroom dancing there is a saying which goes “1+1=1”.
-It is very important that a couple be seen as dancing as one rather than two people who just happen to be dancing together.
-In one word synchronization.
-The follower must allow to be lead and the leader must have a good lead to follow.
+It is very important that a couple be seen as dancing as one individual, rather than two people who just happen to be dancing together.
+More simply put, this is synchronization.
+The follower must allow themselves to be lead and the leader must have good clear signals to lead.
 Each person has a clear role to achieve the best outcome.

 Learning to allow your partner to lead is not easy, it takes a lot of sensitivity, especially if you are in a beginner’s class and the leader isn’t giving you clear signals (we’ll address this in a separate post).